Sasha Bruce

 Supplies are needed for housing programs as young people arrive with little or nothing.
 Visit their Amazon Wish List for the most up-to-date needs.

 Volunteering at Sasha Bruce provides groups and individuals the opportunity to have a powerful and positive impact on the lives of young people and families in DC and Prince George’s County, MD.
-Both one-time experiences and ongoing positions are available.
-Visit www.sashabruce.org/volunteer for the most up-to-date opportunities.
+Both one-time experiences, such as helping to set up apartments and ongoing activities are available.
+There are opportunities in the spring and fall to work on gardening projects along with the Gorilla gardeners who train young people in landscaping skills.

-Sunday Suppers are at the Drop in Center for 35-40 people experiencing homelessness.
-They occasionally schedule this as a group activity; however, individuals can sign up for a date.
-Contact the organizer, Leigh Bailey, at lbailey@sashabruce.org and specify the Giving Together connection or go to Sashabruce.vomo.org
+Providing a meal for the Drop in Center for 35-40 people experiencing homelessness is another greatly appreciated volunteer opportunity.
+Contact the organizer, Leigh Bailey, at lbailey@sashabruce.org and specify the Giving Together connection.

 Another need: